pangeo-data/climpred/docs/source/comparisons.rst

 ***********

 Forecasts have to be verified against some product to evaluate their performance.
 However, when verifying against a product, there are many different ways one can compare the ensemble of forecasts.
-Here we cover the comparison options for both hindcast and perfect model ensembles.
+Here, we cover the comparison options for both :py:class:`~climpred.classes.HindcastEnsemble` and :py:class:`~climpred.classes.PerfectModelEnsemble`.
 See `terminology <terminology.html>`__ for clarification on the differences between these two experimental setups.

-All high-level functions like :py:meth:`~climpred.classes.HindcastEnsemble.verify` and :py:meth:`~climpred.classes.HindcastEnsemble.bootstrap` (for both ``HindcastEnsemble`` and ``PerfectModelEnsemble`` objects) take a
+All high-level functions like :py:class:`~climpred.classes.HindcastEnsemble` :py:meth:`~climpred.classes.HindcastEnsemble.verify`,
+:py:class:`~climpred.classes.HindcastEnsemble`
+:py:meth:`~climpred.classes.HindcastEnsemble.bootstrap`,
+:py:class:`~climpred.classes.PerfectModelEnsemble`
+:py:meth:`~climpred.classes.PerfectModelEnsemble.verify` and
+:py:class:`~climpred.classes.PerfectModelEnsemble`
+:py:meth:`~climpred.classes.PerfectModelEnsemble.bootstrap` take a
-``comparison=''`` keyword to select the comparison style.
+``comparison`` keyword to select the comparison style.
 See below for a detailed description on the differences between these comparisons.

 Hindcast Ensembles
 ##################

-In hindcast ensembles, the ensemble mean forecast (``comparison='e2o'``) is expected to perform better than individual ensemble members (``comparison='m2o'``) as the chaotic component of forecasts is expected to be suppressed by this averaging, while the memory of the system sustains.
+In :py:class:`~climpred.classes.HindcastEnsemble`, the ensemble mean forecast (``comparison="e2o"``) is expected to perform better than individual ensemble members (``comparison="m2o"``) as the chaotic component of forecasts is expected to be suppressed by this averaging, while the memory of the system sustains.
 [Boer2016]_

 .. currentmodule:: climpred.comparisons

-``keyword: 'e2o', 'e2r'``
+``keyword: "e2o", "e2r"``

 .. autosummary:: _e2o

-``keyword: 'm2o', 'm2r'``
+``keyword: "m2o", "m2r"``

 .. autosummary:: _m2o